 Anywhoo, I’ve already written about a lot of 80’s sitcoms elsewhere on the site (for those interested, I’ve written articles on Perfect Strangers, Mr. Belvedere, Family Matters and Full House, so that’s why they don’t appear in this article).
 So here are some of the significant sitcoms at least I remember from the 1980’s.
 Keep in mind that I was a young kid during this decade, so my nostalgia for these shows is limited to my memories from then and what I watched in reruns in the 1990’s.
 Enjoy!

 Oh, Growing Pains.
 Following the wacky exploits of the Seaver family, who live on Long Island, NY and whose patriarch was a psychiatrist that worked out of the home–but he can barely keep his crazy family together!
 I loved this show as a kid.
 Hell, I still love this show as an adult.
 A few years ago I discovered that this show was being rerun twice a day and promptly plunged back into this series, and you know what?
 It’s still excellent.
-Sure, the character of Ben Seaver is a total Tuesday that gets worse as the actor gets older, and late addition Chrissy is pointless, but everything other element is still pretty rad.
-Even into the second decade of the 21st century, Growing Pains is a classic sitcom that holds up for those that remember watching it back then and is a clean (enough) show to safely watch with your own kids today.
+Sure, the character of Ben Seaver is a total Tuesday that gets worse as the actor gets older, and late addition Chrissy is pointless, but every other element is still pretty rad.
+Even into the second decade of the 21st century, Growing Pains is a classic sitcom that holds up for those that remember watching it back when it first aired and is a clean (enough) show to safely watch with your own kids today.

 What happens when two idealistic hippies have a family and find themselves in the materialistic, go-go 80’s with a hardcore conservative son and a materialistic daughter?
 Lots of laughs, learning, and love, that’s what.
 Maybe the most “laughs, then learning” TV shows of the 1980’s, Family Ties was the breakthrough show for Michael “Marty McFly” J. Fox whose conservative Alex P. Keaton quickly became the star of the show.
 But this sitcom had a lot going for it: a well-written show about the differences between generations that faced various “lesson”-type plots about drinking, guns, interpersonal relationships, and more, Family Ties was one of those shows from the 80’s that probably taught a lot of young people in my generation things they shouldn’t have learned until much later in life–but hey, it was the 80’s, that’s how we rolled back then.
 Like Growing Pains, I revisited this show a few years ago and guess what?
 IT STILL HOLDS UP!
 Sha-la-la-la!